tordans/flyingsparks-blog/images-for--openstreetmap-org-user-tordans-diary/2020-12-fahrradstativ/blogpost-draft.md

 Basically all images in Brandenburg an der Havel use this setup :-) https://www.mapillary.com/app/?lat=52.41002186112698&lng=12.560155037356026&z=15.042866673831352&focus=map&username%5B%5D=tordans

 My take: Very easy to "build" and takes good pictures.
 The height is quite good for this mode of transport as well.
-I would have to solve camera angle however, so I may get full 5 points on the quality score (https://blog.mapillary.com/update/2020/11/05/introducing-the-quality-score.html) :-).
+I would have to improve the camera angle, however, so I may get full 5 quality score points (https://blog.mapillary.com/update/2020/11/05/introducing-the-quality-score.html) :-).

 # Assessment of this prototype